While it seems obvious to stockpile first aid supplies for emergencies, not many people have an emergency dental kit (aka “a survival dental kit”).

 Even many of the “hardcore” preppers I know still don’t have emergency dental supplies beyond some pain reliever and extra tubes of toothpaste.

-I’ll be honest: I only recently built my own emergency dental kit.
+I’ll be honest: I only recently built my emergency dental kit.

-I’d been delaying it under the thought process that I am clueless about dentistry and wouldn’t know what to do anyway.
+I’d been delaying it under the thought process that I was clueless about dentistry and wouldn’t know what to do anyway.

 It turns out that survival dentistry isn’t as complicated as you might think – so long as you are prepared.